harsimarsingh05/harsimarsingh05/README.md

 - 👋 Hi, I’m @harsimarsingh05
 - 👀 I’m interested in programming and developing
-- 🌱 I’m currently learning Java programming
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I know Java, JavaScript, C#, C, Python, HTML and CSS
-- 📫 How to reach me ...
+- 📫 How to reach me ...@harsimarsingh366@gmail.com

 <!---
 harsimarsingh05/harsimarsingh05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.